Salvatore Mastronunzio

-Salvatore Mastronunzio (born 5 September 1979) is an Italian footballer who plays as a forward for Anconitana on amateur levels.
+Salvatore Mastronunzio (born 5 September 1979) is an Italian former footballer who played as a forward.

 Club career

 Early career

 Born in Empoli, Tuscany, Mastronunzio started his career at Empoli F.C.
 He made his Serie A debut on 8 March 1998 against Bari.
 He replaced Max Tonetto in the 64th minute to strengthen the attack but the team lost 0–2 away.
 He also played the next round, substituted Claudio Bonomi in the last minutes.

 Mastronunzio graduated from Primavera team in 1998, then spent 3 season loaned to several Serie C teams.
 (Italian third and fourth highest divisions) In mid-2002, he left for Serie C1 club Fermana and scored 12 league goals.
 In June 2003, he was signed by Serie B club Ascoli in co-ownership deal from Fermana.
 He mainly played as substitute player and only scored 2 goals in his first Serie B season.

 Frosinone

 In June 2004 Fermana bought back Mastronunzio and re-sold to Serie C1 side Frosinone along with Guido Di Deo.
 He reached the promotion playoffs with club twice, and won the playoffs in 2006.
 However, he was excluded in Frosinone's Serie B plan, only made 4 Serie B appearances.
 In January 2007, he was loaned back to Serie C1 for Foggia with option to purchase.